MarwaAbderrahim/Convertisseur/Readme.txt

 -------------------

-- 'Open File': to open and convert one file only.
+- 'Open File': to open and convert one file only and chose the name of the file .nii.

-- 'Open Dir': to open and convert a multiple files at the same directory will be converted in one click.
+- 'Open Dir': to open and convert a multiple files at the same directory will be converted in one click juste you need to chose the diractory to save files.